-- 45. If any Member wishes to resign from the Authority, he/she must give notice in writing to the Secretary of State and, if applicable, the Minister in the devolved government from which they are appointed. - 46.
-A Chair of the Authority may resign at any time during his/her term of office by giving notice in writing to the Secretary of State.
-Resignation as Chair constitutes resignation from the Authority.
+- 43. If any Member wishes to resign from the Board, they must give notice in writing to the Secretary of State and, if applicable, the Minister in the devolved government from which they are appointed. - 44.
+A Chair of the Board may resign at any time during their term of office by giving notice in writing to the Secretary of State.
+Resignation as Chair constitutes resignation from the Board. - 45.
+In accordance with paragraph 6 of Schedule 2 of the HT Act, previous service as a Chair or other Member of the Board does not affect a person's eligibility for appointment to either office.

-47. In accordance with paragraph 6 of Schedule 2 of the HT Act, previous service as a Chair or other Member of the Authority does not affect a person's eligibility for appointment to either office.
+Review and revocation of Board or Committee Membership

-Review and revocation of Authority or Committee Membership
+- 46. The Board may revoke the appointment of any Board or Committee Member to a Committee or the office of Chair of a Committee. - 47.
+Board Members will be expected to attend every Board meeting and every meeting of any Committee of which they are a member.
+If a Member is not able to attend a meeting, they must provide apologies to the Chair and to the appropriate Executive Assistant in advance of the meeting if possible. - 48.
+If a Member does not attend more than two consecutive meetings, the Board or Committee Chair, as applicable, will arrange a meeting with the Member to discuss their attendance and whether they wish to continue their membership of the Board or Committee. - 49.
+If a Member's attendance is approaching the trigger point of three missed Board meetings, the Chair will schedule a meeting to discuss their attendance and whether they wish to continue their membership of the Board and/or Committee.
+The Chair will then write to the Member to outline their future position on the Board. - 50.
+Where required in circumstances other than non-attendance at meetings, the Chair will organise a meeting between the Chair and a Member in order to agree to terminate a Member's role on the Board by way of mutual agreement.

-- 48. The Authority may revoke the appointment of any Authority or Committee Member to a Committee or the office of Chair of a Committee. - 49.
-Authority Members will be expected to attend every Authority meeting and every meeting of any Committee of which they are a member.
-If a Member is not able to attend a meeting, he/she must provide apologies to the Chair and to the Authority Secretary in advance of the meeting if possible. - 50.
-If a Member does not attend more than two consecutive meetings, the Authority or Committee Chair, as applicable, will arrange a meeting with the Member to discuss his/her attendance and whether he/she wishes to continue their membership of the Authority or Committee. - 51.
-If a Member's attendance is approaching the trigger point of three missed Authority meetings, the Chair will schedule a meeting to discuss his/her attendance and whether he/she wishes to continue his/her membership of the Authority and/or Committee.
-The Chair will then write to the Member to outline his/her future position on the HTA's Authority. - 52.
-Where required in circumstances other than non-attendance at meetings, the Chair will organise a meeting between the Chair and a Member in order to agree to terminate a Member's role on the HTA Authority by way of mutual agreement. - 53.
-In accordance with paragraph 9 of Schedule 2 of the HT Act, a Chair or other Member of the Authority may be removed from office by the Secretary of State if that person is satisfied that he/she: - a. has been absent from meetings of the Authority for six consecutive months, or longer, without the permission of the Authority; or - b. is unable or unfit to carry out his functions as Chair or other Member.
+- 51. In accordance with paragraph 9 of Schedule 2 of the HT Act, a Chair or other Member of the Board may be removed from office by the Secretary of State if that person is satisfied that they: - a. has been absent from meetings of the Board for six consecutive months, or longer, without the permission of the Chair; or - b. is unable or unfit to carry out their function as Chair or other Member.